canonical/nginx-ingress-integrator-operator/README.md

 juju bootstrap microk8s --no-gui juju add-model ingress-test
 ```
+Once https://bugs.launchpad.net/juju/+bug/1920102 has been addressed, this
+charm will be able to use the credentials provided in cluster.
+However, for
+now, you will need to provide this charm with credentials to be able to talk
+to the K8s API directly.
+This is done via the `kube-config` config option,
-The `kube-config` config option should be set to the contents of your
+which should be set to the contents of your kubernetes client configuration.
-kubernetes client configuration.
-If you're using microk8s you can get
+If you're using microk8s you can get this via `microk8s config`.
+As an example
-this via `microk8s config`, and you'd then deploy the charm as follows:
+you could deploy this charm as follows:
 ```
 juju deploy ./ingress.charm --resource placeholder-image='google/pause' --config kube-config="$(microk8s config)"
 ```